Green Lantern: Circle of Fire: Synopsis

-Rayner splits the group of heroes up to go investigate Oblivion's arrival and rescue the captured JLA, pairing Power Girl with the Emerald Knight, Firestorm with G.L.7177.6, Green Lightning with Adam Strange, and the Atom with the Teen Lanterns.
-He chooses DeWitt to be his partner to go and hunt down Oblivion and stop him.
+Kyle splits the group of heroes up to go investigate Oblivion's arrival and rescue the captured JLA, pairing Power Girl with the Emerald Knight, Firestorm with G.L.7177.6, Green Lightning with Adam Strange, and the Atom with the Teen Lanterns.
+He chooses Alex to be his partner to go and hunt down Oblivion and stop him.

-In Green Lantern and the Atom, the Atom and the Teen Lanterns try to figure out who created Oblivion, narrowing down the field to four suspects: the Scarecrow, Doctor Psycho, Professor Ivo, and Doctor Light, all of whom prove to have no idea who Oblivion is.
-Back at Rayner's apartment, however, they find a sketch of a character, Sir Nobleman, who resembles the Emerald Knight in a notebook from Rayner's childhood, suggesting that Oblivion and Pel Tavin were both created together.
+In Green Lantern and the Atom, the Atom and the Teen Lanterns try to figure out who created Oblivion, narrowing down the field to four suspects: the Scarecrow, Doctor Psycho, Professor Ivo, and Doctor Light, all of whom have no idea who Oblivion is.
+Back at Kyle's apartment, they find a sketch of a character, Sir Nobleman, who resembles the Emerald Knight in a notebook from Kyle's childhood, suggesting that Oblivion and Pel Tavin were created together.

-In Green Lantern and Power Girl, the Emerald Knight and Power Girl locate the JLA on a distant planet, only to find them encapsulated in some sort of a yellow crystal.
+In Green Lantern and Power Girl, the Emerald Knight and Power Girl locate the JLA on a distant planet, only to find them encapsulated in a yellow crystal.
 After being unable to break them free, Power Girl realizes that they are not in danger, but rather are being kept safe inside.

 In Green Lantern and Adam Strange, Green Lightning and Adam Strange return to Rann only to find it in ruins, not from Oblivion's work, but from the population's madness.
 They discover the source of the hysteria is a giant green lantern broadcasting a signal that only Rannians can pick up.
 They conclude a Green Lantern must have constructed the beacon.

-In Green Lantern and Firestorm the Nuclear Man, unsure if it even exists, G.L.7177.6 and Firestorm search for the "Omega Option", the only thing capable of stopping Oblivion in Rayner's childhood comics.
-As they travel through space, they instead come across and battle Professor Martin Stein, a fire elemental who was one half of the original Firestorm.
+In Green Lantern and Firestorm the Nuclear Man, unsure if it even exists, G.L.7177.6 and Firestorm search for the "Omega Option", the only thing capable of stopping Oblivion in Kyle's childhood comics.
+As they travel through space, they encounter Martin Stein, a fire elemental who was one half of the original Firestorm.
 They eventually discover that the weapon does not exist.

-In the last team-up book, Green Lantern and Green Lantern, Rayner and DeWitt deal with their conflicting emotions over each seeing his or her long-dead partner as they track down Oblivion.
+In the last team-up book, Green Lantern and Green Lantern, Kyle and Alex deal with their conflicting emotions over each seeing their long-dead partner as they track down Oblivion.
 During this, Kyle finds himself mysteriously weakening.
 They finally find Oblivion on the ruins of Oa, so they call everyone to rendezvous.